fivethreeo/react-ssr-django-jwt-docker/README.md

 * Runtime configuration in server and client
 * Server hot module reloading
 * Server-side rendering
+* Suspense server side using [react-ssr-prepass][react-ssr-prepass]
-* Server-side handlers for graceful degradation of login views (in progress or deprecation :) )
+* Server-side handlers for graceful degradation of login views (in progress)
 * Code splitting using [@loadable/component][@loadable/component]
 * Babel 7 with fragments
 * React 16.8.6 with hooks